Maartii/Jester/README.md

    <img src="https://github.com/Maartii/Jester/blob/main/Screenshots/AfterGame.png" width="500">
 </details>

 - While in lobby, the host can use the `/jester on` and `/jester off` commands to turn the jester role on and off.
-Players can use the `/help` command to get an explanation about the plugin.
+You can also write `/help` to get an explanation about the jester role.

 ## Installation